harmoniqpunk/socialvibe-webapp/socialvibe-lib/README.md

 This project is licensed under the BSD 3-Clause License.
 See the [LICENSE](LICENSE) file for details.

-Copyright (c) 2024, Harmoniis Tech Ltd
+Copyright (c) 2024, SocialVibe Technologies Ltd

 ## Contribution